How Long Until Poison Ivy Rash Appears: Doctor’s Advice

 Which part of the Poison ivy is actually poisonous?

-The Poison ivy plant itself is not poisonous at all, but inside the leaves and the plant, you will find a substance called Urushiol, which is what causes and spreads the symptoms and rash.
+The Poison ivy plant itself is not poisonous, but inside the leaves and the plant, you will find a substance called Urushiol, which is what causes and spreads the allergic reaction and rash.

 How does the rash spread on the body?